-This course covers the fundamental principles of microprocessors, the 8051 series microcontroller, emphasizing their operation and applications in radio, VCRs and traffic control.
-Makes use of assembly language interfacing with both analog and digital circuitry.
-Includes breadboarding circuits and controlling them with the 8051 series microcontroller.
+This course covers the fundamental principles of microprocessors and microcontrollers.
+The architecture of the 8051 series microcontroller is highlighted along with its' operation and applications in embedded systems.
+Students make use of assembly language and C language to interface with both analog and digital circuitry.
+Software simulation tools and microcontroller trainer boards are used in lab exercises and a final project.

 LINEAR INTEGRATED CIRCUIT ANALYSIS 4 UNITS PREREQUISITE: ELECTR 115 and ELECTR 116.
 LECTURE: 3 contact hours per week and LABORATORY: 3 contact hours per week.

 This course is a review of bipolar transistor fundamentals and differential amplifiers with emphasis on inner connections and circuit designs using integrated circuit operational amplifiers, phase-lock loops, and current differentiating amplifiers.
-Includes breadboarding and evaluation of various types of active linear and pulse circuits involving operational amplifiers and phase-lock loops.
+Includes breadboarding and evaluation of various types of active linear and pulse dicuits involving operational amplifiers and phase-lock loops.
+Associate Degree Applicable